 Meshelemiah, Jacquelyn, Ph.D.

-PhD - The Ohio State University, 1995
+PhD - The Ohio State University, 1995 - Social Work

-MSW - The Ohio State University, 1991
+MSW - The Ohio State University, 1991 - Social Work

-BSSW - The Ohio State University, 1990
+BSSW - The Ohio State University, 1990 - Social Work

-Dr. Jacquelyn Meshelemiah is a licensed social worker and three time alum of the Ohio State University.
-She earned her Bachelor of Science in Social Work (BSSW), Master of Social Work (MSW), and doctorate (PhD) from the College of Social Work.
+Dr. Jacquelyn C.A.
+Meshelemiah is the Associate Vice Provost for Diversity and Inclusion at The Ohio State University.
+She is also a Licensed Social Worker (LSW) and three-time alum of The Ohio State University.
+She earned her Bachelor of Science in Social Work (BSSW), Master of Social Work (MSW), and Doctorate (PhD) from the College of Social Work.
 As an Assistant Professor and later as an Associate Professor in Social Work, she has taught courses across the curricula at the BSSW, MSW, and PhD levels.
-She currently teaches courses related to the social work profession, diagnosing and assessments, and human trafficking.
+She last taught courses on Assessments and Diagnoses in Clinical Social Work as well as Human Trafficking.
+In 2013, she taught an interactive Massive Open Online Course (MOOC) on Human Trafficking for a global audience of 30,200 students from 187 nations.
+She is the former Chair of the Board of Rahab’s Hideaway, a safehaven for at-risk and/or survivors of human trafficking.
 She is the author and co-author of numerous publications and presentations at the local, national, and international levels.
-Her research publications focus on human trafficking and prostitution along with social work practice, substance abuse, and social justice.
-Jacquelyn’s work related travels have taken her to Mexico, Puerto Rico, London, Canada, Hawaii, Ghana, Uganda, and all across the United States.
+Her current research publications focus on human trafficking and human rights.
+Jacquelyn’s professional travels have taken her to Mexico, England, Malta, Costa Rica, Canada, Ghana, Uganda, Ethiopia, Portugal, Sri Lanka, and across over half of the United States.